chuckreynolds/WPFBOGP/readme.txt

 == Changelog ==
 = 2.3.0 =
 *Release Date - 2015-02-29*
 * Adjust image array to use feat img first, then content images, then fallback.
 It WAS like this but Facebook changed in which order they prioritize the image they use first.
-So - I'm trying to keep up with them
+So - I'm trying to keep up with them.
+I'm debating whether or not to display any fallback or content images if a featured image is available.
 * Use full size featured image now instead of large
-* Some code cleanup
-* Rewrote the settings page completely to use WP 4.1x css.
-And it looks better too!
 * Improved UTF-8 description extracting for non-english sites - props -> @garex
 * Fix for the undefined index notice on checkbox setting
-* Updated the screenshot to reflect new admin settings page look
+* Some code cleanup / refactoring
 * Start dating releases in changelog and backdate some previous releases.
-I find this very useful, at times, in other plugins so I'm doing it too and so should everybody
+I find this very useful at times in other plugins so I'm doing it too and so should everybody
 * Version bump.
 Not that it matters but had messy dev environments with many ppl so needed to go above that.
 And cause Jordan 23!
 * Also to note - trying to be better at Semantic Versioning - semver.org
+* Branding: Rewrote the settings page completely to use WP 4.1x css.
+And it looks better too!
+* Branding: Updated the screenshot to reflect new admin settings page look
+* Branding: Brand new look for the plugin page banner and I added the square icon for plugin search.
+Added appropriate sizes for retina as well.

 = 2.0.11 =
 *Release Date - 2014-07-31*